pelias/documentation/addresses.md

 # Address search accuracy and results

 Finding an address is one of the most common functions of a geocoder, but also one of the more complex because of analysis required on the constituent parts of the input text.
 The search integrates an address-parsing library, known as libpostal, to improve the results when you are looking for an address.
-In addition, interpolation improves search results when matching addresses cannot be found directly in the source data.
+In addition, interpolation improves search results when addresses exactly matching the query cannot be found.

 ## Accuracy in address results